 In order to comply with these PIC/S regulations, it is expected that operations, organization and infrastructure of hospital pharmacies with regards to medication preparation will be significantly impacted.

 The Belgian Association of Hospital Pharmacists has asked Möbius to develop a model to objectively assess the new medication preparation costs and propose financing and operating scenarios that meet hospitals’ and authorities’ needs.

 To achieve these objectives, a two-phased study was set up:

 Developing a cost model for a clean room for multiple operating scenarios

-This study has helped provide the following information:
+This study has provided the following information:

-- Different costs related to clean rooms in connection with PIC/S regulations: The study provided perspective on organization, investments, and operating costs related to PIC/S regulations for clean rooms.
-This insight enables us to understand the different impacts for hospitals.
+- Different costs related to clean rooms due to PIC/S regulations: The study provided an overview of the impact of PIC/S regulations on the organization, investments, and operating costs related to clean rooms.
+These insights enable us to understand the impact for hospitals.

-- Funding & operating scenarios and recommendations: Application of the cost model to all Belgian hospitals, under different scenarios, has helped provide a thorough analysis of the impact of PIC/S regulations and various means to reduce their financial impact on the industry and authorities (selected quality, production planning, groups of clean rooms).
+- Funding & operating scenarios and recommendations: Application of the cost model to all Belgian hospitals, under different scenarios, has helped to provide a thorough analysis of the impact of PIC/S regulations and various means to reduce their financial impact on the sector and authorities (selected quality, production planning, groups of clean rooms).

 - This result was presented to and used by the Ministerial Office of Public Health to support the implementation of the PIC/S regulations and how this will be funded.